-Most of the confusion come from a misconception of what the term “pit bull” actually refers to.
+Most of the confusion comes from a misconception of the term “pit bull.”

 Read on to learn more about:

 - what a “pit bull” really is

 - how the Am Staff and the American Pit Bull Terrier fall into that category